A.S.K. Language Arts

 Components of the curriculum:

-1. Teacher Books (4): These include step-by-step directions for how to teach the curriculum, examples of student writing, and guides for what a completed graphic organizer and paragraph or essay might look like for each assignment.
+1. Teacher’s Editions (4): These include step-by-step directions for how to teach the curriculum, examples of student writing, and guides for what a completed graphic organizer and paragraph or essay might look like for each assignment.
 There are four of these (one per quarter).

-2. Student Books (4): There is one of these for each quarter.
+2. Student’s Editions (4): There is one of these for each quarter.
 Included in these books are stories I have written myself, and stories I have written with students.

 4. Children’s books which are required or recommended for the curriculum are listed with links for purchasing.
 To see the list, click here.